 As neophytes, we began exploring the area with the requisite trips to The Freedom Trail, Lexington and Concord, The North End, Charlestown, Chinatown and all the places with historical or ethnic interest.
 I loved with the way you can’t help but breathe in Boston’s history, and couldn’t get enough of the cobblestone streets, the architecture, and the feeling that if I closed my eyes, I could visualize how it was before and during the American Revolution.
 Jay Pivor, who passed away in the summer of 2017, arrived here a few years later with his ex-wife for a fellowship at Harvard Dental School.
 He also spent years experiencing Boston, but wasn’t until we met in 2009 when we met and started a series of adventures that would become an inspiration for this website.

 Loving Boston is not intended to be a guide or a history site.
 There are enough of those already.
 This began as our love letter to a vibrant city that energizes and inspires us with its diverse neighborhoods, history, beauty, and its pride.
 Now I will continue this site in the hope that it will inspire you to explore and enjoy the city.

 – Jenny Pivor

-Jay and Jenny Pivor live in Boston and love shooting photos of the city and its surrounding areas, as well as exploring all the Hub has to offer.
-The site contains photos and commentary from on their outings since 2009.
+Jenny Pivor lives in Charlestown and loves shooting photos of the city and its surrounding areas, as well as exploring all the Hub has to offer.
+The site contains photos and commentary from outings since 2009 to the present.